DelroyGayle/Biblia-Posters-PP5/README.md

 ## Introduction

 For my Code Institute Portfolio Project 5,
-I would like to implement an E-Commerce online shop in order for shoppers to purchase Christian posters.
+I would like to implement an E-Commerce online shop in order for shoppers to purchase Christian and Biblical posters.
-This project is built from the perspective of a small business owner who wants a website to attract customers to his Guitar Tech business.
+This project is built from the perspective of a small business owner who wants a website to attract customers to my posters which depict different events shown in the Bible.
 The website will operate as a Business to Consumer (B2C) E-Commerce site, allowing the selling of posters from the business, namely **Biblia Posters**, to individual consumers.
 To meet this B2C requirement:
 - the site will display a range of posters for customers to purchase